tongzhugroup/mddatasetbuilder/docs/README.md

 The runtime of the software depends on the amount of data.
 It is more suited to running on a server rather than desktop computer.

 ### DP-GEN
-The MDDatasetBuilder package has been integrated into [DP-GEN](https://github.com/deepmodeling/dpgen) software.
+The MDDatasetBuilder package has been integrated with [DP-GEN](https://github.com/deepmodeling/dpgen) software.